Looking for National Trust near Manchester? We are here to help! The top National Trust properties near Manchester are just here!

-Today, you can still visit all the parts of the property which includes:
+You can still visit all the parts of the property which includes:

 - The apprentice house: this is the house where the children used to live.
 You can visit every part of it with a guide.
-The tour is included in your tickets and last about 30 min.
+The tour is included in your tickets and lasts about 30 min.
 The guides are dressed like the kids were at the time and explain to you in detail how they used to live.

 - The gardens and the park: You can walk around the park and the gardens down to the river.

 - The mill: you can visit every part of the mill and see all the machines they used.
 Most machines have been removed to create more space for visitors but you can still see at least one piece of each.
 You will find volunteers on all floors.
 They will show you how the machines work and give you plenty of information about both the production and the working conditions.